Baltic nations to ship Washington-endorsed arms to Ukraine

 The German government said Friday that it was considering Estonia’s request to pass the howitzers on to Ukraine but gave no timeline for a decision.
 Berlin said it planned to coordinate the issue with Finland, which has received a similar approval request from Estonia.

-Some recent media reports suggested German Chancellor Olaf Scholz’s Cabinet has blocked Estonia’s transfer of weapons to Kyiv, pointing to strains in the West’s response to the Ukraine crisis.
+Berlin routinely demands a say when German-sold weapons are transferred to third countries.
+But some recent media reports suggested German Chancellor Olaf Scholz’s Cabinet could block Estonia’s transfer of weapons to Kyiv, highlighting divisions in the West’s response to the Ukraine crisis.

-Ukrainian Foreign Minister Dmytro Kuleba said Saturday that Germany was not showing adequate support for Ukraine.
+Ukrainian Foreign Minister Dmytro Kuleba alleged Saturday that Germany was not showing adequate support for Ukraine.

 Kuleba said in a Twitter post that the weapons transfer issue and remarks by German Foreign Minister Annalena Baerbock expressing skepticism about cutting off Russia from the SWIFT global payments system “do not correspond to the level of our relations and the current security situation.”